Zipcoder/reveal-slides.tcus/md/spring-web-mvc-primer.md

 -

-At the heart of the Spring Framework lies Dependency Injection (DI).
+At the heart of the Spring Framework lies **Dependency Injection (DI)**.

 As the name suggests, Dependency Injection allows dependencies to be injected into components that need them.
 This relieves those components from having to create or locate their dependencies, allowing them to be loosely coupled.

 -
+## Dependency Injection: an example

-To better understand **DI**, consider the scenario of purchasing a product in an online retail store.
+To better understand **DI**, consider the scenario of purchasing a product in an online retail store:

 Completing a purchase is typically implemented using a component such as an **OrderService**.

 The **OrderService** itself would interact with an **OrderRepository** that would create order details in a database and a **NotificationComponent** that would send out the order confirmation to the customer.

+-
+-
+## Dependency Injection: an example

 In a traditional implementation, the **OrderService** creates (typically in its constructor) instances of OrderRepository and **NotificationComponent** and uses them.
 Even though there is nothing wrong with this approach, it can lead to hard-to-maintain, hard-to-test, and highly coupled code.

 -